Last updated on July 17th, 2019 at 10:17 am

-Even if you discover that someone you care about is using meth, it’s important to remember that the chemical properties of meth, it’s easy to become dependent or addicted even after only a few uses.
-The cravings last for a month after last use – it’s a difficult drug to beat.
+Even if you discover that someone you care about is using meth, it’s important to remember that the chemical properties of meth make it easy to become dependent or even addicted after only a few uses.
+Meth cravings can last for a month after last use— it’s a difficult drug to beat.

 So, don’t judge your loved one.
-The best thing you can do when someone you know and love is on meth is simple: listen.
+The best thing you can do to help when someone you know is on meth is to listen.

-As you listen, remember that you are there to support them.
+As you listen, remember that you are there to support your loved one.
 You can ask questions, but be respectful.
-The decision to enter rehab is not up to you to force the issue.
+The decision to enter rehab is not up to you.

 Meth is one of the most challenging drugs to quit.
-So, if your loved one isn’t immediately ready for rehab, you can’t push them.
+So, if your loved one isn’t immediately ready for rehab, you shouldn’t push.

-People must want to change to make the most of rehab.
+People have to want to change to make the most of rehab.

-Trying to help a loved one tackle meth is painful and stressful.
-They may need help, but you shouldn’t try to help them alone.
+Trying to help a loved one tackle a meth addiction is stressful.
+The user may need help, but you shouldn’t be the only one to offer love and support.

-Get support for yourself and your family if need be.
+Get support for both your loved one and yourself.
 Safety is the most important thing for both the person you’re concerned about and yourself.

 Rehab and Treatment Options for Methamphetamine

-Treatment for meth addiction can take place in several different settings using methods like:
+Treatment for meth addiction can take place in several different settings.
+Popular methods of care include:

-In most cases, treatment begins with a detox program to help them manage the withdrawal symptoms.
-As you might remember, meth withdrawal symptoms tend to last one week.
+In most cases, treatment begins with detox, which helps manage any lingering withdrawal symptoms.
+Remember, withdrawal symptoms from meth use tend to last up to one week.
 Symptoms also vary from person to person.
 Some may experience depressive symptoms, while others deal with psychotic symptoms.

-The difficulty often lies in dealing with meth cravings, which last up to four weeks after the last dosage.
+The difficulty of undergoing detox often lies in dealing with meth cravings, which last up to four weeks after the last dosage.